-CISO Lens is a forum for Chief Information Security Officers of large Australian and New Zealand organisations.
+CISO Lens is the peak body for cyber security executives from the largest organisations in Australia and New Zealand.
 Our mission is to support the cyber resilience of the economies and the people of Australia and New Zealand.
-CISO Lens works toward this mission by empowering and enabling CISOs through: peer networking, structured collaboration, and benchmarking.
+CISO Lens works toward this mission through: peer networking, structured collaboration, information sharing and benchmarking.

-The Australian chapter of CISO Lens was established in January 2015, and the New Zealand chapter was established in February 2019.
+The Australian chapter of CISO Lens was founded in January 2015, and the New Zealand chapter launched in February 2019.

 CISO Lens does not publicly disclose members, but some current members have published their participation.